 London is home to 39 unique neighbourhoods.
-Popular neighbourhoods include Central London, with 70 active real estate listings, Hyde Park, with 50 active real estate listings, and Byron, with 44 active real estate listings.
+Popular neighbourhoods include Central London, with 119 active real estate listings, Hyde Park, with 79 active real estate listings, and Sunningdale, with 64 active real estate listings.

 Residents of the city of London are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.360%.

-There is currently no municipal land transfer tax in effect in London but the provincial land transfer tax still applies to all property purchases
+There is currently no municipal land transfer tax in effect in London but the provincial land transfer tax still applies to all property purchases.
+First-time home buyers in Ontario may quality for a provincial land transfer tax rebate of up to $4,000.

 See below for provincial land transfer tax rates.